Pavlos Fyssas: Reactions

 The murder was condemned by all parties represented in parliament, including Golden Dawn, which claimed through its MP, Ilias Kasidiaris, that it had no connection to the incident.
-Fyssas' father stated angrily through a phone call on a television station that his son did not belong to any political faction.
-He specifically stated: "My child did not belong anywhere, they have wrongly politicized him.
+Fyssas' father stated angrily through a phone call on a television station that his son did not belong to any political faction: "My child did not belong anywhere, they have wrongly politicized him.
 From the first day we have stated this.
 They exploit him politically.
 My child did not belong anywhere."

 In a television statement, Prime Minister Antonis Samaras asked for public calm and stated that he will stop "the descendants of the Nazis from poisoning our social life, to act criminally, to terrorize and to undermine the foundations of the country which gave birth to democracy".

 Following the incident, protests against Golden Dawn and the associated rise of the far right took place throughout Greece.
 This included a protest in Athens, attended by 2,500–10,000 people, which marched towards Golden Dawn's central offices a week after the death.
-The protest was violently broken up by a police force that had unanswered inquiries about police allegedly allowing the murder of Fyssas to take place in front of them without intervening.
 The police response to this protest included 34 arrests and reports of one female protester being shot in the face at close range with a tear gas canister.
 Protests also took place in cities outside Greece, including Barcelona, Brussels, Paris, Amsterdam, London and Nicosia.

 Anti-fascist protests staged in Greece turned violent; with police and protesters clashing in Thessaloniki and Athens.
 Golden Dawn MPs Ilias Kasidiaris, Ilias Panayiotaros and Nikos Michos, who had been accused of acting as intermediaries in the case, were freed after they were not indicted.

 On 1 November 2013, a shooting took place at the Golden Dawn's Neo Irakleio offices in Athens.
 The attack resulted in two members of Golden Dawn, Manolis Kapelonis and Giorgos Fountoulis, being killed with a third injured.